Kmer-File-Format/kff-reference/README.md

 For instance, overlapping kmers can be represented as sequences to save space.
 For example with k=3, a sequence ACTTG will represent the set of kmers {ACT, CTT, TTG}.

+* Watermark 2: 3 bytes "KFF" for file integrity checks.

 ## Byte alignment

 For faster processing, all values are stored on multiples of 8 bits to match a byte.
 So, if a DNA sequence needs 12 bits to be represented, 16 bits will be used and the 4 most significant bits can be set arbitrarily.
+All the values (sequences and integers) are stored as big endian.

 ## Convention